 At the same time, a new administrative structure of Academic Affairs was created.
-Four new entities were announced: the College of Arts and Sciences (Jon Kulaga, Interim Dean); School of Education (Verna Lowe, Dean); School of Communication Arts (Jim Owens, Dean) and School of Graduate and Professional Studies (Bonnie Banker, Dean).
+Four new entities were announced: the College of Arts & Sciences (Jon Kulaga, Interim Dean); School of Education (Verna Lowe, Dean); School of Communication Arts (Jim Owens, Dean) and School of Graduate & Professional Studies (Bonnie Banker, Dean).

 The change of name and status of institution from college to Asbury University was made official, to be implemented beginning March 2010.

 The position of Assistant to the President for Institutional Effectiveness and Assessment was created, to be held by Dr. Verna Lowe.